Pigredbro/pigred-engl7507final/README.md

 **How to view**

 - Locally: open `index.html` in any modern browser
-- Online: visit the GitHub Pages deployment for this repository (if enabled)
+- Online: visit the GitHub Pages deployment for this repository

 ---